jmm9683/zones/README.md

 # Zones

-Zones is a photo and social album building application where you can follow your friends albums and activities.
+Zones is a place to build photo and social albums where you can follow your friends albums and activities.

 ## Installation